By Richard Van Winkle, News of Mill Creek.

 It takes a long time to review the financial and management operations of a city the size of Mill Creek.
 The Washington State Auditor’s Office just recently released their reports for the period from January 1st to December 31st, 2015.

-Based on these financial and accountability audits they conducted in 2016, the State Auditors informed the Mill Creek City Council on March 16, 2017, of a number of internal control “matters” that require improvement.
+Based on these financial and accountability audits for fiscal year 2015 that they conducted in 2016, the State Auditors informed the Mill Creek City Council on March 16, 2017, of a number of internal control “matters” that require improvement.

 The Washington State Auditor’s Office audits more than 3,000 local governments in order to assess how public resources are managed and to ensure public funds are not misused.